kingsdigitallab/alice-thornton/frontend/posts/blog/2023-02-13-AliceThorntonsHeart-Blog.md

 [^9]: *Book 1*, 183.

 [^10]: Alice Thornton, ‘Letter to her Husband, undated (c.
 1668)’, DCL CCOM 58/2.
 For an explanation of the distinction between the use of the superscription and the internal address to the reader, see [‘The Parts of a Letter.’](https://www.bessofhardwick.org/background.jsp?id=174) *Bess of Hardwick’s Letters: The Complete Correspondence c.
-1550-1608*, edited by Alison Wiggins, et al. University of Glasgow, web development by Katherine Rogers, University of Sheffield Humanities Research Institute (April 2013), 08/02/2023.
+1550-1608*, edited by Alison Wiggins, et al. University of Glasgow, web development by Katherine Rogers, University of Sheffield Humanities Research Institute (April 2013).
+Accessed 8 Feb.
+2023.

 [^11]: Jackson, *Autobiography*, 291-6.